LorenvXn/Streaming-Kafka-messages-to-MySQL-and-analysis/README.md

-Kafka, Flume, Zookeeper and Java already installed - make sure that Zookeeper is running before continuing.
+Kafka, Flume, Zookeeper and Java should be already installed - make sure that Zookeeper is running before continuing.
 Make sure Jook is installed as well (you can find it in jars folder)

 Run script db_and_flumeconf.pl, for: